- Find a Trail

-Where a typical rail bed is stick straight, this 5.6-mile circular route winds and dips along a river valley.
+Where a typical rail bed is stick straight, this circular route winds and dips along a river valley.
 Its rail-trail designation comes from the active railroad that runs adjacent to the corridor for a short distance on the north side.
-There are 115 such rail-with-trail facilities in the nation.

 The southern half of the trail is on the Allegheny River, and the rest of the loop has many access points in the small communities of Allegany and Olean.
 Starting near the tennis courts of St. Bonaventure University and heading west brings you to the river quickly.
 The trail circles the school, making it popular with students who use it for recreation.
 A leafy tree canopy cools off summer days and in winter lets in warming sunshine.
 At the first bend, the trail descends a little and the river comes into view.
 Oaks, maples, ash and cherry trees enclose the trail.
 In first 2 miles a few well-designed small bridges carry you over small tributaries to the river, and the trail becomes slightly wider.
 Another slight descent, followed by a curve at 1.5 miles, warrants the trail's 15 miles-per-hour speed limit.
 Watch for oncoming traffic.